Large Man with Dead Body: Who's that then?

 - Rachel from the Animorphs series.
 To the extent that the others (especially Marco) snark about it.
 Once, her best friend Cassie jokingly throws a dirt clod at her.
 "I just want to see if it is actually possible for dirt to cling to you."
 Rachel catches the clod, drops it, and refuses to show Cassie her hand.
-Memorably, in one book, the narrator describes Rachel as being able (paraphrased) "to be hit by a flood, picked up by a tornado, buried in a mudslide, and walk out with her hair in perfect order."
+Memorably, in one book, the narrator describes Rachel as being able (paraphrased) "to be hit by a flood, picked up by a tornado, buried in a mudslide, and walk out with perfect hair, perfect clothes, and perfect makeup."

 - Lampshaded in the Dragonlance novel The Legend of Huma by the wizard Magius.
 During a long trek, Huma and Kaz wonder why they are all muddy and Magius is still clean.
 Kaz then deliberately tries to kick mud onto Magius, which just bounces off some invisible barrier.

 - Non-character example: In Ghost From The Grand Banks, one of the investors funding plans to raise parts of the Titanic made his fortune by developing dirt-proof windshields and window glass.